fastapi/typer/docs/alternatives.md

 It inspired a lot of the ideas in **FastAPI** and **Typer**.

 !!! check "Inspired **Typer** to"
-    Use function parameters to declare *CLI Arguments* and *CLI Options* as it simplifies a lot the development experience.
+    Use function parameters to declare *CLI arguments* and *CLI options* as it simplifies a lot the development experience.

 ### <a href="https://micheles.github.io/plac/" class="external-link" target="_blank">Plac</a>